Top of page

 Back to top

-While you are being treated with chemotherapy, you are at an increased risk of developing an infection and it can be harder than usual to get rid of it, particularly if you have neutropenia (a shortage of a type of white blood cell that helps to fight infection).
-You might need treatment with antibiotics to help get rid of the infection.
+You have a higher risk of developing an infection while you’re being treated with chemotherapy.
+It can also be harder than usual to get rid of infections, particularly if you have a shortage of a type of white blood cell that helps to fight infection (neutropenia).

 It is therefore important that you know:

 You should also follow food safety guidance for storing, preparing and cooking food.
-Check the food hygiene rating if you are eating out.
+Check for a high food hygiene rating if you are eating out or buying food from places like food vans or stalls.

 Back to top